 Here at JBK Roofing, we like to keep our eyes open for advancements in roofs and roofing systems.
-While we’re known for our work on commercial roofs (we were recently voted Best Roofing Company of the Year by our valued customers) and we do love our cool roof installations, every once in awhile we have to tip our hats to our friends on the residential side.
-We recently ran across reports of an incredible innovation in solar residential roofing and we just had to take a closer look.
+While we’re known for our work on commercial roofs (we were recently voted Best Roofing Company of the Year by our valued customers) and we do love our cool roof installations, every once in a while we have to tip our hats to our friends on the residential side.
+We recently ran across reports of incredible innovation in solar residential roofing and we just had to take a closer look.

 Why?
 Because it really it doesn’t get a whole lot cooler than a solar roofing panel that can withstand a hail cannonball.
 Take a look at innovator Elon Musk’s latest creation, the Tesla Solar Roof:

 An Affordable Tesla?